 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-Friday is the busiest travel day for buses as people head from Budapest to Vienna for the weekend.
-If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Budapest to Vienna at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.